CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 MSYS_NO_PATHCONV=1 code --remote ssh-remote+crustde_rustdevuser /home/rustdevuser/rustprojects
 ```

+In `Windows git-bash`, the MSYS_NO_PATHCONV is used to disable the default path conversion.
+Beware the difference between slash and backslash.
 If VSCode cannot connect to the container 99% is to blame the `~/.ssh/known_hosts` file.
 Try to rename it to `known_hosts.bak` and retry.

 ## Motivation